LeaseySocial.

 When Thread Mode is checked, after one part of the post is sent, the compose edit field appears again so the next part of the thread can be written.

-Scheduling and Thread Mode are not intended to be used together in the current proof of concept.
+Scheduling and Thread Mode are not intended to be used together.

 Scheduling Posts.